PookaMustard/beatrice-witchcogs/README.md

 # beatrice-witchcogs
 General-purpose cogs made for Red-DiscordBot, mostly search cogs, occasionally themed after Beatrice, the Golden Witch of Umineko no Naku Koro ni.
 They're all made to be used with Red-DiscordBot.
 It is assumed you know how to use Red-DiscordBot and how to install and download cogs.

 ##Cogs
 ###Appsearcher
 Fetches search results from various application sites.
-It currently requires requests, JSON, re, bs4 and aiohttp.
 Currently supports:
-- `[p]gog [[gamename]/gamecount/random]` - Fetches a list of games on GOG.
-Allows you to choose from the available first 10 results and lists contextual info about the game such as pricing and platforms.
-Currently the most advanced command in Appsearcher.
-Known NSFW games (such as The Witcher series, Leisure Suit Larry series, HuniePop and Lula: The Sexy Empire) are marked as such when embedded into Discord.
 - `[p]humblebundle [gamename]` - Fetches a search link on Humble using your gamename
 - `[p]itch [gamename]` - Fetches a search link on itch.io
 - `[p]origin [gamename]` - Fetches a search link on Origin